Pokémon Gold, Silver and Crystal Version

 - Again, pick your favourite!
 I went for a Slowpoke and named him Mort.

 One thing to note is that the plot has been more or less stripped out.
 This was honestly a boon for me, I don't really like Pokémon plots at all.
 My job is to be a trainer, get the badges, fill the Pokédex, and learn about the world around me.
 If you like that aspect, you'll love this!
 If you preferred being the hero that saves everyone from evil, maybe not so much.
-NPCs are still there to give the world life and lore, and there are of course fun events to go through, but nothing like saving the Radio Tower from Team Rocket or teaching your rival to cherish his Pokémon by repeatedly beating them up.
-The Suicune plot from Crystal has survived, though.
-That was one thing from original Crystal I didn't care for, but it's unobtrusive enough here.
+It's far from a dead world, though: NPCs are still there to give the world life and lore, and in addition to the vanilla ones there are a ton of fun little events to go through.
+I've played a crazy number of hours in this game and I still haven't found them all.
+Some of them are just small secrets that'll give you a lemonade on a certain day of the week, some of them are longer sidequests for powerful items or unlocks, but there's nothing like saving the Radio Tower from Team Rocket or teaching your rival to cherish his Pokémon by repeatedly beating them up.
+The Suicune plot from Crystal has survived, though in an extended form to explain the presence of Kanto legendaries, and a certain event that was only available in Japan and later on the 3DS virtual console versions has been restored.

-Another feature that might be polarising: this romhack is a real labour of love, and the creator of the hack, ShockSlayer, decided to put in some characters that were based around him and his friends.
+Another feature that might be more polarising: this romhack is a real labour of love, and the creator of the hack, ShockSlayer, decided to put in some characters that were based around him and his friends.
 I understand why, and for the most part, found it matched just fine with the tone of the game.
-You'll usually find them hanging around in buildings or fields, serving a purpose and providing some challenging battles with well composed teams.
+You'll usually find them hanging around in buildings or fields, serving a purpose or providing some challenging battles with well composed teams.
+Generally they fit in well, you'll only really notice them because of a custom sprite or their name standing out, and where it's somewhat 4th wall breaking it feels fine because it's just a quick nudge, similar to the Game Freak offices in Celadon Mansion.
 It did get a little much for me at one point, though...

 SPOILERS FOR THE END GAME

-I have not tried this, but apparently you can face the original elite four in a battle simulator.
-I think it would have been a much better way around if the friend characters were the ones in the simulator and the real elite four featured the original set with updated teams.
+The original E4 are not totally lost, at least.
+You can face them with their old teams and levels in a battle simulator at Indigo Plateau.
+I just think it would have been a much better way around if the friend characters were the ones in the simulator and the real Elite Four featured the original, or less out of place, trainers with updated teams.

 Fun Extras